Zexbe/all-hands-2020/src/faq.md

 ## Where can I address other questions?

-Feel free to send e-mail to <rust-all-hands@rust-lang.org>.
+Feel free to send an e-mail to <rust-all-hands@rust-lang.org>.